physrisk/website-source/articles/2015/selingo-segregacijos-modelis.md

 the similarity of types of their neighbors.
 If they do not like it, they try to move to other empty cells.

-Bellow you will find a HTML5 app in which agents may be of two types - reds and blues.
+Below you will find a HTML5 app in which agents may be of two types - reds and blues.
 Initially, while populating the grid with agents, two parameters are important - probability that cell might be empty, \\\( p\_e \\\), and probability that non-empty cell contains red agent, \\\( p\_r \\\).
 After going through all cells and forming initial configuration, random agents are picked one at a time.
 The agent counts number of his